Guide to Dentures Adhesive

 Pain or sores

 Sores can appear on the gums where a denture rests, and other parts of the mouth can become irritated after it is placed.
 Usually, the mouth recovers from this irritation after a while, but this is not the case for everyone.
-Patients who suffer from persistent pain may need an adjustment in the dentist’s office or an adhesive.
+Patients who suffer from persistent pain may need an adjustment in the dentist in Phoenix, AZ’s office or an adhesive.

 Gaps

 If there are gaps between the denture base and the gums, food may easily get wedged between the two and become stuck.
-This can lead to discomfort and oral hygiene problems, such as inflammation of the gums, that need to be addressed by a dentist.
+This can lead to discomfort and oral hygiene problems, such as inflammation of the gums, that need to be addressed by a dentist in 85053.

 What to expect from a denture adhesive